 For effective fraud prevention, predictive analytics have already started analyzing various social media outlets to monitor online activity in case of any red flags.
 By using multiple external and independent sources, this software can study the individual’s behavior across every outlet, note the frequency of previous claims, as well as credit score and overall reputation.

 Next in our insurance predictive analytics examples list comes customer support, which plays a colossal role in customer retention.
-Using insights from predictive analytics tools, you can minimize quitting by picking up the first signs of client dissatisfaction – initial complaints and non-vocalized concerns, which can be tracked by scanning the usual habitual patterns.
+Using insights from predictive analytics tools, you can minimize quitting by picking up the first signs of client dissatisfaction — initial complaints and non-vocalized concerns, which you can track by scanning the usual habitual patterns.

 Risk management is one of the vital elements of the insurance process.
 Multiple related and unrelated factors come into play while assessing whether a person or a situation is high or low risk.
 The level of combined risk is what determines how much you’ll decidedly pay for a premium.